 - Sydney Harbour Bridge – Australia, New South Wales.
 Renowned arch bridge, built in 1932, with 139 metres high arch.

 The smallest continent of the world and the countless islands in the largest ocean of the world have been pooled together in this part of the world, which, if counted together with a water area, is the largest in the world, but, if counted only the land area – the smallest one.

 The word "exotic" definitely refers to Australia and Oceania.
 Here are located many unique and mysterious landmarks, many places here deserve to be called – "One of the most beautiful places in the world".
 Many places in Oceania and Australia are the most desired destinations for lazy vacationers, newlywed romantics and adventurers and even more are undeservedly unknown.

 The highlights of Australia and Oceania are:

 - Unique ecosystems.
-Both Australia and the islands of Oceania (as well as the depths of Pacific ocean) are rich with unusual ecosystems.
+Both Australia and the islands of Oceania (as well as the depths of the Pacific ocean) are rich with unusual ecosystems.
 Region for the most part is located in tropics, the islands are remote – this leads to the development of numerous species of plants and animals met only on one small island, mountaintop or oasis (in Australia).
 There exist small patches of rainforest (e.g. Mount Purau rainforest in Rapa Iti, French Polynesia), which may contain hundreds of species not met anywhere else in the world.

 - Megalithic monuments.
 Few specialists realize how rich is the megalithic heritage in Oceania.
 Here are located the outstanding moai of Easter Island, the largest money in the world – Rai of Yap and – the little known, mysterious megaliths of Melanesian islands (see Nusa Roviana hillfort and shrines in Solomon Islands), the megalithic navigational systems, megalithic observatories, megalithic tattoo workshops… and many more amazing monuments in almost any place of Oceania.